 Kuwagata – Horned Beetle

-Kuwagata are extremely popular among Japanese children.
+The Kuwagata are extremely popular among Japanese children.
 These beetles have powerful jaws that resemble the stylized horns of samurai helmets, making them true cultural icons.
-In addition to being small and easy to care for, they symbolize strength and resilience, traits highly valued in Japan.
-Children often capture and raise Kuwagata, frequently organizing friendly "battles" between them.
+Besides being small and easy to raise, they symbolize strength and resilience, characteristics valued in Japan.
+Children often capture and raise Kuwagata, frequently organizing friendly “battles” between them.

 Kabutomushi – Rhinoceros Beetle